bischrob/CFBAnimation/WeeklyPost.md

 output:
   html_document:
     keep_md: true
-date: "2023-09-06"
+date: "2023-09-10"
 ---

-This post contains static and animated charts showing the offensive and defensive weekly ratings for all FBS teams together and static charts by conference (using [SP+](https://www.espn.com/college-football/insider/story/_/id/38332658/college-football-2023-week-1-sp+-rankings-takeaways)---see link for details).
+This is the weekly update for the SP+ CFB rankings included an animated look at the season so far.
+You can see this week's and prior week's plots [here](https://www.reddit.com/r/CFB/comments/16btt72/oc_cfb_2023_weekly_offensive_and_defensive/?utm_source=share&utm_medium=web2x&context=3).

 ***

-(for Reddit) you can see all the charts in one place at this [link](https://bischrob.github.io/CFBAnimation/WeeklyPost).
+You can see all the charts in one place at this [link](../CFBAnimation/WeeklyPost).

 ***